typelevel/typelevel.github.com/src/foundation/README.md

 </div>
 @:@

-We also accept donations on [GitHub Sponsors] and [Open Collective].
+We also accept donations on [GitHub Sponsors] and [Open Collective] and are listed in employee giving platforms such as Benevity, CyberGrants, and YourCause.

 **German donors**: we have partnered with the [Maecenata Foundation] to accept tax-deductible donations from Germany.
 Please use their [donation form][maecenata] and be sure to designate **TG26017 Typelevel Foundation** as the recipient organization.